The importance of finding a specialist for gynecologic cancer

 A gynecologic oncologist also understands the impact of cancer and its treatment on a woman’s life, including future childbearing, sexuality, physical and emotional well-being, and family dynamics.
 They can work with the rest of your cancer team to address all of your needs throughout treatment.

 What should gynecologic cancer patients look for when selecting a cancer treatment facility?

 “When selecting a cancer treatment facility, gynecologic cancer patients should look for the availability of fellowship-trained gynecologic oncologists.
 They should also make sure that the facility treats a high volume of women with gynecologic cancer and that the gynecologic oncologists do a lot of procedures,” says Dr. Chura.

 He adds, “A woman with gynecologic cancer should make sure she understands her treatment options and how treatment can impact her quality of life, survival and risk of recurrence, as well as what can be done to lower those risks.”

 Many gynecologic cancer patients are concerned about how treatment will affect sexual function, and younger patients often have concerns about fertility.
 Women should make sure the facility they choose addresses the many aspects of the disease.
 In addition, family members are often a critical part of the gynecologic cancer patient’s care team, so a facility that partners with caregivers is important.

-Why is an integrated approach important for gynecologic cancer patients?
+Why is an integrated approach important?